 You can switch the Language Layout in the Property Panel for the selected Language element in the Header or Footer.

-Open the Language Option Menu in the Property Panel by clicking on the Icon to move the Language up and down, edit the Language Name, change its Icon, and delete it.
+Click the Icon to open the Language Option Menu in the Property Panel.
+You can move the Language up and down, edit Its Name, change its Icon, and delete it.

 You can now edit the Language Name by choosing the Rename variant from the Options Menu, clicking on it in the Property Panel, and editing it in the dialog.

-You can rearrange Languages by clicking the Move from the Options Menu or dragging the three-dot Icon to the left of the Language in the Property Panel.
+You can rearrange the Languages by clicking Move from the Options Menu or dragging the three-dot Icon to the left of a Language in the Property Panel.

-Delete a Language from the Language Element by selecting from the Options or clicking the Bucket icon.
-All translations remain on the Project, and you can restore them anytime by adding the same Language back.
+You can delete a Language from the Language Element by selecting it from the Options or clicking the Bucket icon.
+All translations remain on the Project, and you can restore them anytime by adding the same Language.

 You can modify Spacing between the Flag icons in the Language Element by dragging or adding a value in the Spacing property of the Property Panel.